Cowardly Lion: Books

 In the rest of Baum's Oz series, the Lion never again played a major role.
-In later books, The Cowardly Lion often accompanies Dorothy on her adventures.
-He is Princess Ozma's chief guardian on state occasions, and he and the Hungry Tiger pull Ozma's chariot.
+In later books, the Lion often accompanies Dorothy on her adventures.
+He is Princess Ozma's chief guardian on state occasions and he and the Hungry Tiger pull Ozma's chariot.
 In subsequent Oz books by Baum, the Lion was shown to have continued being courageous and loyal, although still considering himself a coward and regularly frightened, even by Aunt Em.
-He befriended the Hungry Tiger in Ozma of Oz, if this was not the earlier Tiger (which The Patchwork Girl of Oz implies that it is by calling both Lion and Tiger "largest of their kind"), and the two have become Ozma's personal guards.
+He befriended the Hungry Tiger in Ozma of Oz, if this was not the earlier Tiger, which The Patchwork Girl of Oz implies that it is by calling both Lion and Tiger "largest of their kind", and the two have become Ozma's personal guards.
 In Glinda of Oz he is on Ozma's board of advisers.

-In "The Cowardly Lion and the Hungry Tiger" in Little Wizard Stories of Oz, the Lion begins with cowardly bravado, intending to find a man to tear apart, and the Tiger a fat baby to devour.
-Instead, they find a small child (bigger than a baby) and return it to its mother.
+In "The Cowardly Lion and the Hungry Tiger" in Little Wizard Stories of Oz, the Lion begins with cowardly bravado, intending to find a man to tear apart and the Tiger a fat baby to devour.
+Instead, they find a small child, bigger than a baby and return it to its mother.

-In his titular novel by Ruth Plumly Thompson, Mustafa of Mudge, a wealthy sultan at the southern tip of the Munchkin Country, kidnaps the Cowardly Lion for his large collection of lions that he feels would be incomplete without Oz's most famous lion.
+In a later book in the Oz series, The Cowardly Lion of Oz by Ruth Plumly Thompson, Mustafa of Mudge, a wealthy sultan at the southern tip of the Munchkin Country, kidnaps the Lion for his large collection of lions that he feels would be incomplete without Oz's most famous lion.
 He was turned to stone by the giant Crunch, but rescued by American circus clown Notta Bit More and orphan Bobbie Downs, whom the clown prefers to call by the more optimistic-sounding Bob Up.

-For the most part in later Oz books, though, the Cowardly Lion is a cameo appearance rather than a major character.
+For the most part in later Oz books, though, the Lion is a cameo appearance, instead of a major character.
 His other significant appearances include Ojo in Oz, where he is turned into a clock by Mooj and saved by Ozma and the Wizard.
 He assisted against the Stratovanians in Ozoplaning with the Wizard of Oz, Terp the Terrible in The Hidden Valley of Oz, and accompanied Dorothy and Prince Gules of Halidom in Merry Go Round in Oz.
-John R. Neill played him primarily as a beast of burden in his three Oz books.
-In all, the only three books in which the Cowardly Lion does not rate at least a mention are The Tin Woodman of Oz, Grampa in Oz, and The Silver Princess in Oz.
-(In The Marvelous Land of Oz he receives a bare mention in the eleventh chapter.)
+John R. Neill portrayed him primarily as a beast of burden in his three Oz books.
+In all, the only three books in which the Lion does not rate at least a mention are The Tin Woodman of Oz, Grampa in Oz and The Silver Princess in Oz.